csarven/lsd-sense/README.md

 ## Workflow

-1. Get dataset metadata.
+1. Get metadata of datasets.
-2. Get each dataset.
+2. Get each dataset's observations.
 3. Create correlations and other analysis for each dataset pair combination.
 4. Create dataset metadata subset for semantic similarity.
 5. Create semantic similarity for each dataset pair combination.